À la conquête de l'air

-À la conquête de l'air is a 1901 French silent film directed by Ferdinand Zecca and distributed by Pathé Frères.
+À la conquête de l'air (Conquering the Air) is a 1901 French silent film directed by Ferdinand Zecca and distributed by Pathé Frères.
 Based on contemporary accounts of aviation developments, À la conquête de l'air stars Ferdinand Zecca as the pilot of a fantastic flying machine.
 Aviation film historian Michael Paris considered the film, the first French aviation film and among the first to feature an aircraft in flight.

 Zecca was hired by company founder Charles Pathé to invigorate the pioneering cinema company that had mainly been involved in documentary film.
 With an emphasis on new topics, Zecca expanded into short films that explored everything from everyday events to fantastic flight of fancy.
 His other films included comedies, trick films, or fairy tales, such as Les Sept châteaux du Diable, both 1901, and La Belle au bois dormant in 1902, as well as social dramas like Les Victimes de l'alcoolisme (1902), Au pays noir (1905) and reconstructions of actual events, the most famous being La Catastrophe de la Martinique (1902).